Home Search News

 BLUEGRASS MUSIC

-SCROLL DOWN for upcoming concerts, pickin' jams
+SCROLL DOWN for upcoming concerts,

-and festivals, and links to many sites!
+links to many sites!

 My story is one many of you can identify with – an uplifting look at a life that I am determined to live well, despite all the obstacles I have been dealt.
 At the heart of the story is the idea of LIVING with cancer.
 It took eight years to correctly diagnose my rare disease, Carcinoid/ Neuroendocrine Tumors.
 Then, they said I would die in just a few more years.
-That was eighteen years ago, and here I am!
+That was 18 years ago, and here I am!
 How have I faired?
 Very well.
 Read the book to find out how I have lived a happy life, even with cancer.

-Would you help to spread the positive word by telling your friends, by gifting the book, and by posting a review for other readers on the www.amazon.com/Becoming-Sunny-Susan page?
+Would you help to spread the positive word by telling your friends, by gifting the book, and by posting a review for other readers on the www.amazon.com page?
 We know how valuable a positive recommendation can be.

 Yes, there is a lot of Bluegrass music in my book!